Fonality-Team/agriConnect/docs/database.markdown

 # agiConnect Database Documentation

 This document describes the database schema for the **agiConnect** application, built using Flask-SQLAlchemy.
 The database supports connecting farmers and users, allowing farmers to list products with multiple images, provide their location and contact details, and submit KYC (Know Your Customer) verification.
-The schema consists of six tables: `users`, `products`, `product_images`, `locations`, `contacts`, and `kyc`.
+The schema consists of seven tables: `users`, `categories`, `products`, `product_images`, `locations`, `contacts`, and `kyc`.

 ## Table Overview
 - **users**: Stores information about all users (farmers and regular users).
+- **categories**: Stores product categories and subcategories (self-referential).
 - **products**: Stores details of products listed by farmers for sale.
 - **product_images**: Stores multiple image URLs for each product.
 - **locations**: Stores geolocation data for farmers.